KarelKubat/smartlog/README.md

 ### Finding dropped network links

-When networked clients detect a problem while trying to send a message to a Smartlog server, they will try to re-establish the connection.
+When networked clients detect a problem while trying to send a message to a smartlog server, they will try to re-establish the connection.
 Reconnecting is a back-off process:

 - It's retried `client.RestartAttempts` times
 - Between each retry there is an increased waiting period, which is `client.RestartWait` during the first retry, twice as long during the second retry, three times as long during the third, and so on.